FabienLaunay/ExcelMultipurposeTemplate/README.md

 # ExcelMultipurposeTemplate
-A multipurpose template for Microsoft Excel
+A multipurpose template for Microsoft Excel.